ab9st8/pancake/readme.md

 ### Conditional structures
 Along with variable assignment, conditional structures are the only type of Pancake code which is not deterministic in a reverse-Polish notation sense.
 That is to say, you can't really say how many instructions an if-clause should have.
 You could let the theoretical `if` operator know how many instructions it should execute (or skip if the condition is false), but that is like playing oracle.
 As I've said, conditionals in Pancake are not truly reverse-Polish notation compatible, but they're implemented in a comfy (in my opinion) manner which disguises its relative design flaws.

 An if-clause begins with the `?` operator and ends at the `.` operator.
 The `?` operator pops a single value from its local stack and checks for its falseyness.
 A falsey value in Pancake is either 0 or false.
 If the value is false, runtime simply skips to the next `.` token.
 If the value is true, runtime proceeds.
-For an example, a simple stoppable `cat` program:
+As an example, a simple stoppable `cat` program:

 ```
 public cat 1 {